McUberStein/gelbooru-cli/README.md

 # gelbooru-cli
 A simple cli to browse Gelbooru from the terminal.

+# Install

+To install, simply run `make` inside the main directory To uninstall, run `make remove`

 # Syntax
 This script uses standard Gelbooru syntax, with the addition of adding + in front of tags to include